symonb/symonb.github.io/docs/math/quaternions/quaternions_derivative.md

 \dot{\mathbf{q}}(t)=\frac{\boldsymbol{\omega}}{2}e^{\mathbf{v}\frac{\omega}{2}t}\mathbf{q}_{0}=\frac{1}{2}\boldsymbol{\omega}\mathbf{q}(t)
 \end{gather}
 $$
 $^*$ in general multiplication is not commutative.
-See end of this post for explenation.
+See the end of this post for an explanation.

 The above formulas for the derivative of the quaternion of rotation use the quaternion q which is the quaternion transforming from the drone-related system to the global frame.
 However, the quaternion describing the transformation from the global system to the local system is more commonly used.
 We know that:
 $$